 October 8, 2015

 Three firms are locked in a tie for third place overall, with 25 spots each: Barclays (rising one rung from last year), Evercore ISI (jumping from fifth place) and Morgan Stanley (rank unchanged).
 Click on the Leaders link in the navigation table at right to view the full list of 31 ranked firms, or Weighting the Results to see how these research providers fare when the abovementioned formula is applied.

-This years team features 285 analysts, including 30 people appearing for the first time.
+This year’s team features 285 analysts, including 30 people appearing for the first time.
 To view the individuals and squads in first place in each sector, click here or select the appropriate link in the navigation table for more information.
-The Overview highlights some of the more interesting and unusual results of this years survey, while the Slideshow features some of this year’s top-ranked researchers describing what they enjoy most about their jobs.
+The Overview highlights some of the more interesting and unusual results of this year’s survey.

 The 2015 All-America Research Team reflects the opinions of a record 3,800 individuals at more than 1,000 firms that collectively manage an estimated $11.3 trillion in U.S. equities.